uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 ./runSamples.sh       # 13.15/sec (76.05ms/game, 6% speedup)
 ```

-Running `RunSamples` for longer doesn't affect the average game time.
-There must
-be something different about how the benchmark app is coded/built/run that
-produces a bigger improvement than the 'samples' run.
-I'll leave figuring this
-out to later.

 ### Facepalm #1: different programs' profiles can look the same
 For a while I was confused as to why playing random games was so much faster